Webpack 5 no longer includes polyfills for node.js core modules by default, requiring developers to manually add them for compatibility.

 # Or for specific polyfills:

-npm install crypto-browserify --save-dev
+npm install crypto-browserify --save-dev4.
+Configure Webpack:

-Using node-polyfill-webpack-plugin
+Using node-polyfill-webpack-plugin:

-const NodePolyfillPlugin = require("node-polyfill-webpack-plugin");
+const NodePolyfillPlugin = require("node-polyfill-webpack-plugin");module.exports = {

 // ... other webpack configuration